Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All of the following are features of the eldritch knight prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Eldritch knights gain no proficiency with any weapon or armor.
+Eldritch knights gain no proficiency with any weapon or armor.

+### Bonus Feat
-**Bonus Feat:** At 1st level, an eldritch knight may choose a bonus feat from the list of feats available to fighters.
+At 1st level, an eldritch knight may choose a bonus feat from the list of feats available to fighters.
 This is in addition to the feats that a character of any class normally gets from advancing levels.
 The character must still meet any prerequisites for these bonus feats, including levels of fighter for the Weapon Specialization, Greater Weapon Focus, and Greater Weapon Specialization feats.

+### Spells per Day
-**Spells per Day:** From 2nd level on, when a new eldritch knight level is gained, the character gains new spells per day as if she had also gained a level in whatever arcane spellcasting class she belonged to before she added the prestige class.
+From 2nd level on, when a new eldritch knight level is gained, the character gains new spells per day as if she had also gained a level in whatever arcane spellcasting class she belonged to before she added the prestige class.
 She does not, however, gain any